jasongaylord/JasonGaylord.com/_posts/2020/10/2020-10-30-umbraco-developer-wanted.md

 {% include snippets/job-opportunities.html intro="In addition to our Umbraco developer opening, I have several other openings. " %}

-For a complete listing of all biBERK IT openings, click the image below:
+For a complete listing of all biBerk IT openings, click the image below:

-{% include link-thumbnail.html path="2020/10/30/biberk-it-careers.jpg" alt="biBERK IT Job Openings" url="https://jasong.us/3mvKr2y" %}
+{% include link-thumbnail.html path="2020/10/30/biberk-it-careers.jpg" alt="biBerk IT Job Openings" url="https://jasong.us/3mvKr2y" %}